It4innovations/ruth/ruth/flowmap/README.md

 #### Example
 ```
-traffic-flow-map generate-speeds-animation aggregated_fcd.h5 --title "Traffic flow" --description_path "description.txt" --gif
+traffic-flow-map generate-speeds-animation aggregated_fcd.h5 --dask_workers 20 --title "Traffic flow" --description_path "description.txt"
 ```

 For fixed number of vehicles that will be depicted with maximum line width, use the `--max-width-density` parameter (important when making multiple videos to compare).

+### Parallelization with Dask
+If `--dask-workers` is not specified, the tool will run in single-threaded mode.
+If it is specified, the tool will use Dask to parallelize the frame rendering across multiple workers, where each worker will render a subset of the frames into separate image files, which will then be combined into a video.

 ## Get more detailed information about the simulation
 * use `get-info` to get simulation length